 Thank you for your ongoing clean energy transformation leadership.

-We also thank Hannah Thonet for her thoughtful 7/2/2021 email response to an “Ask the Governor” question submitted by Jeffrey Davis, of our group.
+We also thank Hannah Thonet for her thoughtful 7/2/2021 email response to an “Ask the Governor” question submitted by Jeffrey Davis of our group.
 Hannah requested our thoughts on options to facilitate local action.
-Her request was answered by this cover letter and attachments.
+Her request is answered by this cover letter and attachments.

 Signed by: "50 x 30" Team, which includes members from: